R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 ## **2. Select inputs and presets**

 The following code will ensure that necessary folders are ready for your transcription.
+You may also note that we have the option to select output by word or segment, and .csv or .txt.

 > - `AUDIO_FOLDER`: The folder where your `.wav` files will be located.
 > - `OUTPUT_FOLDER`: The folder where your transcription and diarization outputs will be saved.